 Because students are expected to maintain a 3.0 average at all times, students earning a grade below C in a course must schedule and attend a meeting with their faculty advisor.
 The aforementioned faculty advisor then informs remaining Mental Health Counseling Faculty about content of the meeting.
+Next, Mental Health Counseling faculty review and make Belmont University MHC-MCHC Student Handbook 2018-2019.
+Copyright 2018 by the College of Pharmacy and Health Sciences at Belmont University.
+All rights reserved.
+Information subject to revision.
+Revised November 25, 2024.

-Next, Mental Health Counseling faculty review and make recommendations concerning the student's status in the program.
-Students earning a failing grade in any course will be dismissed from the program.
-Students removed from clinical sites for non-professionalism will be dismissed from the program.
+recommendations concerning the student's status in the program.
 Students earning a failing grade in a field experience course will be dismissed from the program.
 Students terminated may file an appeal by following the Belmont University Grade Appeals Procedures.
 In addition, students failing CACREP standards and/or demonstrating failing performance on CACREP assessments should meet with the course instructor and discuss methods for improvement.